 Israeli Money Features Braille for Visually Impaired People

 Israel circulates banknotes that have braille on them for people who are blind or who are visually impaired, an action that helps people become more self-sufficient.

-Some Names Are Highly Popular
+Some Names In Israel Are Highly Popular

-In addition, latest statistics show that Yitzhak and Chaim are popular names, especially for aspiring Presidents.
-Since the establishment of the state, two Presidents each have been named Yitzhak and Chaim.
+In addition, the latest statistics show that Yitzhak and Chaim are popular names, especially for aspiring Presidents.
+Since the establishment of the state, two Presidents have been named Yitzhak and Chaim.

 The name Noam is currently a popular name for both boy and girl babies.